sunsmoke/bithammer/README.md

 ## BitHammer on Linux:

-Install `python` and `scapy`:
+Install `python`, `scapy`, and `git` :

-    sudo apt-get install python python-scapy
+    sudo apt-get install python python-scapy git

 Run the program:

-    git clone <this repository>
+    git clone git@github.com:MichaelJCole/bithammer.git
     cd bithammer
     sudo python ./bithammer

-The `scapy` library requires `sudo` for root priviledges.
+The `scapy` network library requires `sudo` for root priviledges.
 Built and tested with Python 2.7.6.
 This is my first Python program :)

 ## BitHammer on Windows or MacOS

 In theory, BitHammer should work outside Linux, but I don't care to test it.
 Code and documentation pull requests are welcome.
-This may help install `scapy` - the networking library used:
+This may help to install `scapy` - the networking library used:

     http://www.secdev.org/projects/scapy/doc/installation.html#platform-specific-instructions